Niels Borch Jensen

 The Archive

 The archive of Niels Borch Jensen stands as a testament to a career dedicated to printmaking for over fifty years, collaborating with some of the world’s leading artists.
-It numbers over 4000 works – which represents one print from of every edition produced in his workshop since the late 1980s.
+It numbers over 4000 works – which represents one print from every edition produced in his workshop since the late 1980s.

 Niels Borch Jensen founded his Copenhagen print studio in 1979 and since that time he has established a reputation as one of the world’s leading producers and publishers of prints.